YihuanDong/Conflict/README.md

 # Here is a conflict!!!
-Try to, again, create a conflict!
+Try to, again and again and again, create a conflict!